agurvich/ahf_wrapper/README.md

 2. Move into the AHF subdir (e.g. `ahf-v1.0-069`), and make AHF (i.e. `make clean; make`).
 3. Clone my general analysis repository Galaxy Diver (located at git@bitbucket.org:zhafen/galaxy_diver.git), and add it to your path.
 4. If you want the halo concentration, then you'll need to install [Colossus](http://www.benediktdiemer.com/code/colossus/)
 5. Make sure you have numpy, scipy, matplotlib installed.
-Additionally install python packages: h5py, tables, constants, and colossus.
+Additionally install python packages: h5py, tables, constants, and pandas.

 In the future, I hope to make this installation process more automatic.